-Nick Saban and Dabo Swinney should be taking notes on Ed Orgeron‘s recruiting (and winning) abilities.
-Despite losing nearly his whole coaching staff after last year, the LSU head coach is showing why he’s the man in the Bayou.
+Nick Saban and Dabo Swinney should be taking notes on Ed Orgeron‘s recruiting abilities.
+Despite losing nearly his entire coaching staff after a wonderful 2019 title run, the LSU head coach has shown why he’s the man in the Bayou.

 4-Star DE Zavier Carter Commits to LSU

 The 6-foot-5 Carter hails from Hapeville Charter High School (Atlanta, Ga.), the same school that Orgeron plucked former LSU defensive end Arden Key from.
 As many Tigers fans remember, Key wound up being a two-time First-Team All-SEC defensive end.

 Hapeville Charter head coach Winston Gordon compared Carter to the versatile, former Clemson linebacker Isaiah Simmons, who was a first-rounder in the 2020 NFL Draft.

 “I think you’re getting a highly motivated kid that I think his ceiling hasn’t even touched the ceiling yet with his skill set and some of the things he can do,” Gordon told Rivals.
 “And you’re getting a great person.”Advertisement

 Unsurprisingly, LSU fought off competition from other schools to win over the lengthy defender.
 Carter fielded more than 25 offers from the likes of Alabama, Boston College, East Carolina, Florida Atlantic, Florida State, Georgia, Georgia Tech, Kentucky, Louisville, Maryland, Mercer, Miami, Michigan, Mississippi State, Missouri, North Carolina, Notre Dame, Oklahoma, Ole Miss, Oregon, Pittsburgh, South Carolina, Tennessee, and West Virginia.